eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

 ## _**buildWithParameters**_ endpoint
    * Jenkins discards the body specified in notificationMessageKeyValues
    * the parameters need to be send in the URL
    * do not specify more parameters than you have in your job.
-This is a Jenkins security feature to hinder that someone triggers jobs that overwrite job environment variables
+This is a Jenkins security feature to hinder that someone triggers jobs that overwrite job environment variables.
+Your job will not be triggered otherwise.

     Example below shows a subscription that triggers a parameterized Jenkins job having job token and a parameter object containing the aggregated object.
     Observe that we use buildWithParameters and empty notificationMessageKeyValues.